CunnyCorp/Psyop/README.md

     * Load a mapart schematic.
     * Bind the printer module to a key for convenience.

+# How do I make a custom addon for Psyop?

+We recommend that you take a look at, and perhaps even base it off of our addon template, **[Nini](https://github.com/CunnyCorp/Nini)**

 # Recommended Mods
 ### Use the clients at your own risk!